 The logic: Windows make up a large portion of your home’s exterior surface area, so improving their insulating power can lower energy costs by 30%, according to the ASE.
-Replacing windows can be costly — more than $10,000 for vinyl or wood windows, according to Remodeling magazine—but it’s one of the best home projects in terms of payoff.
-You can recoup about 71% of the cost in added home value at resale, according to the magazine’s annual Cost vs. Value Report.
+Replacing windows can be costly — about $15,000 to replace all the windows on an average 2,450-square-foot house, according to the “2015 Remodeling Impact Report” from the NATIONAL ASSOCIATION OF REALTORS®.
+You’ll recover about 80% of that investment if you should decide to sell your home, says the “Report.”

 Upgrading your appliances throughout the home can reduce energy consumption by 20%, and you’ll see results in your bills immediately, ASE reports.
 Energy Star provides guidance on what to look for in different appliances.
 Replace the oldest first.
 Chances are, the older the appliance, the more inefficient it is.

-Consider major insulation upgrades for your next priority since they also may be eligible for tax credits through 2011.
+Consider major insulation upgrades for your next priority.
 Tightening up your home, sealing ducts, and other small steps will also help with energy bills.